areejalnofeiyAI/Recommendation-System/README.md

 📌 Project Overview

-Music playlists are more than just a list of songs — they reflect mood, taste, and listening behavior.
+Music playlists are more than just a list of songs; they reflect mood, taste, and listening behavior.
 This project aims to capture these hidden patterns by combining:

 Deep learning models (DAE & VAE)